hitachi-rd-cv/weakly-sup-crackdet/README.md

 # Crack Detection as a Weakly-Supervised Problem: Towards Achieving Less Annotation-Intensive Crack Detectors

+### :warning:There are few bugs in commits earlier than Decenber 18, 2020.
+Please clone the newest commit to avoid having to debug them yourself.

 Official repository of our ICPR2020 paper, "Crack Detection as a Weakly-Supervised Problem: Towards Achieving Less Annotation-Intensive Crack Detectors." [arxiv](https://arxiv.org/abs/2011.02208)

 You will find the following in this repository: